-With respect to the numbers of violent gangs in Philadelphia, starting with a figure of 27 in 1963, numbers estimated by the police increased at a rate of approximately 10 new gangs each year until 1970, when the number leveled off at about 100-a figure which remained fairly constant during the next five years.
-However, during this same period, as officially-disseminated police estimates hovered around 100. administrative reports claimed the department was monitoring over 300 gangs and/or trouble-prone groups, and social service agencies put the number at closer to 400.
+With respect to the numbers of violent gangs in Philadelphia, starting with a figure of 27 in 1963, numbers estimated by the police increased at a rate of approximately ten new gangs each year until 1970, when the number levelled off at about 100--a figure which remained fairly constant during the next five years.
+However, during this same period, as officially-disseminated police estimates hovered around 100, administrative reports claimed the department was monitoring over 300 gangs and/or trouble-prone groups, and social service agencies put the number at closer to 400.

-Separate police tabulations of "rumbles" between rival gangs3 indicate two fairly distinct phases.
-Between 1964 and 1969 the number of policereported rumbles ranged between approximately 25 and 40 per year; from 1970 on, the number was approximately 7 to 15 per year.
+Separate police tabulations of "rumbles" between rival gangs indicate two fairly distinct phases.
+Between 1964 and 1969 the number of police-reported rumbles ranged between approximately 25 and 40 per year; from 1970 on, the number was approximately 7 to 15 per year.
 As the number of reported "rumbles" decreased, the amount of intergang violence attributable to "forays" and "hits" increased, reaching a peak between 1969 and 1971.

-Attempts by the city to cope with these increasingly severe problems were characterized by a profusion of often competing approaches, by recurrent shifts in methods used by the various agencies, in the major loci of responsibility for gang control, and in the degree of primacy granted to different kinds of programs.
-Major participating entries include the state government, municipal government, police, and private agencies.
-Also involved were black and white political constituencies and their leaders.
+Attempts by the city to cope with these increasingly severe problems have been characterized by a profusion of often competing approaches, by recurrent shifts in methods used by the various agencies, in the major loci of responsibility for gang control, and in the degree of primacy granted to different kinds of programs.